 What Do Crisis Counselors Do?

-Crisis counselors are employed in a variety of settings where psychological first aid is provided such as telephone crisis counseling centers, private practices, humanitarian aid organizations, university counseling centers, and live chat counseling services.
+Crisis counselors are employed in various settings where psychological first aid is provided such as telephone crisis counseling centers, private practices, humanitarian aid organizations, university counseling centers, and live chat counseling services.
 While job duties can vary based on the specific job title or place of employment typical duties can include:

 Crisis Counselor Certifications & Licensure